simbo1905/csvdiff2csvsql/README.md

 m,n,2
 ```

-We can use the command `paste` interlace these two files into a single with the changes`stacked together in pairs which is easier to check by eye:
+We can use the command `paste` to interlace these two files into a single file with the changes stacked together in pairs which is easier to check by eye:

 ```bash
 paste -d '\n' 1.txt 2.txt